Sonny Umpad: Visayan Style Corto Kadena

 Sonny worked during the late 1980s and early 1990s to define his sikaran, an FMA style of kicking and kneeing integrated with weaponry use.
 While his weapon and hand techniques draw strongly on Visayan styles, Sonny's footwork was heavily influenced by the Moro people.
 VSCK uses low stances and cross steps to control range, angles, and to uncoil with spring loaded explosiveness.
 In conjunction with the weapon above low stance attacks aim to cripple by hitting lowline targets such as joints.
 When Maestro Sonny introduced the pendulum flow into his students' training, he strived to further develop attributes that would be the hallmark of the VSCK - movement, timing, range, and improvisation.

 During the early 1990s until his final days Maestro Sonny focused his training and teachings heavily on the random flow of the blade, both sword and knife within the pendulum.
 He believed that sword and knife fighting should simulate unpredictable exchanges over choreographed set drills.
 The evasiveness of the VCSK bladework refined the larga mano part of his art, Maestro Sonny practiced working with the cane and then developed the bugsay (oar).
 Used to transition fluidly from long to short range attacks..

 Today many of Maestro Sonny's students continue to practice his art but only a few teach it.
 Sonny was very informal in his approach to teaching so there were no ranking systems nor official hierarchy in place.
-In fact, no one actually called him Maestro until he passed away.
+In fact, no one actually called him Maestro until he died.
 He encouraged all his students to teach what they knew as he believed that there was more to learn through teaching as it reinforced what they've learned.

 Teaching

 Umpad was a reclusive man who taught small groups of students in his living room in order to devote sufficient attention to each student's progress.
 Umpad occasionally taught seminars with his business partner, Sifu Jesse Glover.
-Glover, the first student of Bruce Lee, referred to Umpad as “Bruce Lee with a stick” because of the speed and economy of his movement.
+Glover, the first student of Bruce Lee, referred to Umpad as "Bruce Lee with a stick" because of the speed and economy of his movement.
 Umpad was chosen as the model to portray Bruce for making the Bruce Lee video game.
 Many of Umpad's students in the Bay Area and Washington state came from backgrounds in Jun Fan/JKD, Kajukenbo and Wing Chun, as well as other Filipino styles.

 In his last years Umpad made trips to Europe to teach at exhibitions in Switzerland and Germany, where he impressed people with his style.
 As a result of the exposure he got later in his career, Umpad developed qualified teachers to spread his art into Switzerland and Germany as well as in California and Washington state.